Matt Rife: Career

-Rife has self-produced comedy specials Only Fans (2021), Matthew Steven Rife (2023), and Walking Red Flag (2023).
+Rife has self-produced the comedy specials Only Fans (2021), Matthew Steven Rife (2023), and Walking Red Flag (2023).
 He also had guest roles on the sketch comedy and improv game show series Wild 'n Out, as Brandon Bliss on the comedy television series Brooklyn Nine-Nine, and as Logan on the sitcom television series Fresh Off the Boat.
 The New York Times described him in 2022 as "just another struggling road comedian" who then became more popular from TikTok over the following year.

-In December 2022, Rife signed with Creative Artists Agency (CAA).
+In December 2022, Rife signed with Creative Artists Agency.
 In April 2023, he released a self-titled special Matthew Steven Rife on Valentine's Day.
 He then released another special in June 2023 titled Walking Red Flag, focusing on crowd-work.
-Rife states that he created an entire special surrounding the topic of audience "red flags" to stop audiences from interrupting his future sets with the bit.
+Rife stated that he created an entire special surrounding the topic of audience "red flags" to stop audiences from interrupting his future sets with the bit.